brennanmcfarland/Cardinal/README.md

 # Cardinal

-## Cardinal is a Digital Assistant and Accessibility Tool written in Python.
+## Cardinal is a Digital Voice Assistant and Accessibility Tool written in Python.
 It is also the (cute) state bird of Ohio:
 ![Cardinal](https://d1ia71hq4oe7pn.cloudfront.net/photo/63667311-720px.jpg)

 Cardinal receives user input via the device's microphone, and transforms the _speech to text_ using the __Microsoft Azure